torvalds/linux/Documentation/power/swsusp-and-swap-files.rst

 	(C) 2006 Rafael J. Wysocki <rjw@sisk.pl>

-The Linux kernel handles swap files almost in the same way as it handles swap partitions and there are only two differences between these two types of swap
+The GNU/Linux kernel handles swap files almost in the same way as it handles swap partitions and there are only two differences between these two types of swap
 areas:
 (1) swap files need not be contiguous,